 Prayer is thus a living relationship.
 This is why prayer is so very important, and why, when we look at the Saints we see people who had deep and intimate communion and friendship with God.
 They understood that this living relationship is what engaged their hearts.
 Through their words and actions, through their prayer, they were responding to God’s call to enter into a loving communion with Him—our God and Father, who is so very real.
 Through prayer, we enter into the living relationship with the Holy Trinity: Father, Son, and Holy Spirit.
 This is why prayer is such a gift.

-Two things are presented to us in this reality: that having a prayer life is absolutely necessary, and also that prayer is essentially simple.
+Remember, prayer is as essential to our spiritual lives, as breathing is to our physical.
+This means that having a prayer life is absolutely necessary, and also that prayer is essentially simple.
 The more essential an activity is for living, the simpler God seems to have made it.
 You don’t need to teach a human how to breathe; we begin to breathe on our own.
 As you begin to pray and make it a daily priority, praying will not only become easy, but it will become a great joy–like the satisfaction you get when you take in a deep breath of air.
 God’s love envelops us, and when we respond out of love and enter into his love through prayer, our vital relationship with him will grow and flourish.

 Whether you find it easiest to engage in this dialogue with God through liturgical prayers, spontaneous movements of the heart throughout your day, song, meditative prayer, lectio divina…the type of prayer is not as important as the goal of prayer: to offer yourself out of love to God, enter into his presence, and deepen your relationship with him.
 If you’ve found it hard to pray, try approaching it as a call to communion instead of an obligation.
 God wants to be present in our lives, and we have the amazing opportunity to approach him through prayer.